 Wow these are good!

-This recipe by Anne Burrell – and expertly executed by my mother as part of a bigger feast we prepared – is awesome.
-Not just in how elegant and sophisticated it all looks but in the nutty yet beautifully creamy textured taste.
+This recipe by Anne Burrell is awesome and was one of the dishes we had when our parents – Deb and Rob/Ellen and Bill – met for the first time.
+A dish, awesome in not just in how elegant and sophisticated it all looks but in the nutty yet beautifully creamy textured taste.

 Move over braised meat.
 This is preparation and sophistication and it shows.